catpea/catpea-project/database/furkies-purrkies/poem-1527/index.md

 Back at my castle,
 a camping site facing lake Michigan, so magnificent.

-That it can only be refeeed to as a castle, and even that does not do it justice.
+That it can only be referred to as a castle, and even that does not do it justice.

 I sat my programming diagrams aside,